 After getting your fit of sand dune fun, Beaver Dunes Park is also a fantastic place for hiking on the sand, fishing, and camping.
 Stargazing here is an absolute treat, so we highly recommend spending the night if time allows!

 Have you ever done any of these bucket list-worthy experiences in Oklahoma?
-What was your experience like?
-Let us know in the comment section below!
+What was your favorite experience?

 Before You Go – More Oklahoma Road Trip Tips